whitequark/rust-vnc/README.md

 I didn't really intend to write this library at all, and as such it has some drawbacks:

-  * No server state machine or compression.
+  * No server state machine.
   * No encryption or authentication.
-  * No pixel encoding support beyond Raw and CopyRect.
   * No inline documentation (but the [signatures][doc] and the [client][] could be helpful already).